HIPPIEKICK/Business-site/README.md

 # Project 3 - Business Site
 My first time making a form, using JavaScript and hero image.
 I chose to toggle the form between open/closed and I also made an accordion for the FAQ.
+Here's the deployed site: https://project-3-business-site-hippiekick.netlify.com/

 ## Learning Objectives